aspectran/aspectran.github.io/_pages/en/docs/mechanisms/new-aop-proxy-mechanism.md

 ### 2.2. `ProxyActivity`: Lightweight Context for Advice Execution

 `ProxyActivity` is a lightweight `Activity` designed for the specific purpose of executing AOP advice.
-Unlike `WebActivity` or `ShellActivity`, which handle general request-response cycles, it operates very lightly by providing only the minimum functionality required for advice execution.
+Unlike `ServletWebActivity` or `ShellActivity`, which handle general request-response cycles, it operates very lightly by providing only the minimum functionality required for advice execution.

 -   **Two Creation Modes**:
     1.  **Independent Mode (`new ProxyActivity(context)`)**: Created when there is no `Activity` running in the current thread (e.g., when an `@Async` method is called for the first time).
 This `ProxyActivity` has its own independent `ActivityData` and executes advice in a completely isolated context.